 Would you pay real people to listen to your music?
 Would you go up to someone in the street and offer to pay them to listen to your song or would you rather they heard your latest track on the street, in a club, local pub or on the radio and then paid YOU for the pleasure of listening to your music?

-OK, there’s an easy answer to that, obviously: to get myself noticed and get people listening to my music QUICKLY!
+OK, there’s an easy answer to that, obviously; to get yourself noticed and get people listening to your music QUICKLY!

 Sure, buying Spotify listeners can absolutely do that.
 But is that how you want to build your fan base and reputation?